Guide to Coffee Shops

 Bonus: Fresh gourmet pastries

 Grounded is a small shop with French flair.
-Their specialty is their pastries made fresh daily by the two pastry chef owners.
+Their specialty is pastries made fresh daily by the two pastry chef owners.
 Grounded is kid-friendly and offers a great place for families to hang out drinking coffee, playing board games and reading books.
 The coffee and espresso drinks are always fair trade and organic.

-Grape and Bean
+Grape + Bean

-118 South Royal St., Alexandria; 703-664-0214
+Old Town location: 118 S. Royal St., Alexandria; 703-664-0214; @GRAPEBEAN

 Coffeehouse Specialty: Perfectly brewed specialty coffees